 Long-tail keywords are specific to what you offer, targeting users looking for the products you carry.
 Because high-intent keywords have low competition, they’re easier to rank for than their high-volume, more general counterparts.
 So when you can rank for high-intent words, you’re likely to get more clicks than if you had focused on ranking for a less specific keyword.

-By the time a user searches precise keywords, they know exactly what they want.
+When a user searches precise keywords, they know exactly what they want.
 That means they are looking to buy.
-So if you can rank for high-intent keywords, you target an audience that knows what they want; they need to find you to provide that product or service for them.
+So if you can rank for high-intent keywords, you target an audience that knows what they want; they need to find you to provide that product or service.

 How to Integrate High-Intent Keywords into Your Content